PegLegDino/Roku_IR_Controller/README.md

-# Roku_Hacked
+# Roku_Controller

-This is a through hack into the Roku Infrared Remote Controlled System.
+This is a controller for the Roku
-This software will provide you with both a template for sending and reciving IR signals as well as an example of the functional hack
+This software will provide you with both a template for sending and reciving IR signals as well as an example of the functional controller

 I made this at 1AM so if none of this makes sense, I would be glad to answer questions you have in the issues tab...